-Caroline May has started a six week residency in Horatio’s Garden Scotland.
+Caroline May had a six week residency in Horatio’s Garden Scotland.

 Below, she has written a little bit about her work and inspirations:

-31st March 2018.
-On Saturday 31st March, the Horatio’s Garden Scotland team held an Easter celebration for patients, family, volunteers and staff with an egg hunt and a delicious array of home-baked cakes to enjoy with tea.
+On Saturday 31st March 2018, the Horatio’s Garden Scotland team held an Easter celebration for patients, family, volunteers and staff with an egg hunt and a delicious array of homemade cakes and cakes to enjoy with tea.

 Everybody had a lovely day and we thank the amazing volunteer team for organising such a fabulous event.

-19th April 2018.
-Daffodils were harvested in garden therapy today, arranged in vases by the patients and placed in the day room for others to share the beautiful scent.
+The daffodils were harvested in garden therapy this April, arranged in vases by the patients and placed in the day room so that others were able to smell their beautiful scent.

-Volunteer Ploy runs hand therapy craft activities, from making clay shapes to keyrings - the perfect gifts for family and friends!
-The craft sessions are also currently aimed at decorating the twig tree in the Horatios Garden corridor that leads to the courtyard.
+Volunteers offer hand therapy craft sessions for patients, varying from making clay shapes to keyrings - the perfect gifts for family and friends!
+The craft sessions are also currently aimed at decorating the twig tree in the Horatio's Garden corridor which leads to the courtyard.

-Card making sessions are run once a month by volunteer Shirley.
+Card making sessions are also run once a month by volunteer Shirley.
 In March she held a Mother’s Day card making session with some wonderful end products!